 Color: Pure white.

 Coat: The outercoat is straight and stands away from the body.
 The undercoat is soft and dense.
-The tail should be well covered and there should be a good mane on the neck and shoulders.
+The tail should be well covered and there should be a good mane on the

 Tail: Bushy, moderate length, covered with long hair and carried over the back.